 "For four years, we balanced the budget and paid off $405 billion in debt."

-Newt Gingrich on Wednesday, May 11th, 2011 in a presidential campaign announcement video
+Newt Gingrich, on Wednesday in a presidential campaign announcement video

 * * *

-In the runup to the May 11, 2011 announcement that he will run for president, Newt Gingrich has reminded folks about the good old days of the American economy when he was speaker of the U.S. House of Representatives.
+In the run-up to the announcement that he will run for president, Newt Gingrich has reminded folks about the good old days of the American economy when he was speaker of the U.S. House of Representatives.

 "For four years, we balanced the budget and paid off $405 billion in debt," Gingrich said in a video on his campaign website.